bodkan/ku-introgression2025/README_solutions.md

 ```

 A useful trick for comparing two chromosomes in their entirety is to
-rely in the fact that R can perform *vectorized operations* (operations
+rely on the fact that R can perform *vectorized operations* (operations
 performed on multiple elements of a vector at once).
 For instance, if
 this gives us the genotypes of an African and Neanderthal chromosome: